mikuam/MichalBialecki.com.OData.Search/README.md

 - React, version 16 with many other front-end packages

 ## Core features of this app
-I created it as an example how any kind of search and filtering on the fron-end can be easily solved on the back-end side with OData integration.
+I created it as an example how any kind of search and filtering on the front-end can be easily solved on the back-end side with OData integration.
 - OData is a great technology that is very easy and fast to integrate with Entity Framework Core and gives powerful filtering options.
 It allows you to define operations in url like: filtering, ordering, getting count and top elements.
-Without and coding needed, it generates a SQL scripts and run it agains MS SQL database.
+Without and coding needed, it generates a SQL scripts and run it against MS SQL database.
 - to ease working with the API, I integrated Swagger, an interactive documentation, that is available under `/swagger` url
-- I used hooks in React to follow the latest standards and implement the greatest coding experance.
+- I used hooks in React to follow the latest standards and implement the greatest coding experience.
 However, I don't feel very strong in React, so please don't take front-end part as a best solution reference

 ## How to run the project
 Note that this project needs to be connected to MS SQL database, so you would need to have one to run it